 The principal difference between MedPay and PIP is that the former includes expenses besides medical treatment, such as child care, lost wages, and similar outlays.
 Furthermore, you may choose to purchase MedPay without any deductibles or coinsurance.

-An even broader full coverage insurance may include these:
+An even broader full coverage car insurance may include these:

-Some customers looking for cheap full coverage car insurance may forego this coverage, but we strongly recommend adding it.
-Moreover, it’s quite cheap.
-Progressive, for example, charges only $10 annually according to our reference quote in Myrtle Beach, South Carolina.
+Some customers looking for cheap full coverage auto insurance with no down payment may forego this coverage, but we strongly recommend adding it.
+In fact, it’s quite affordable.

 Rental Car Reimbursement